Table of Contents

 To win on today’s information-rich digital battlefield, turning insight into action is a must, and online data analysis tools are the very vessel for doing so.
 The world’s inherent rise in digital transformation coupled with today’s consumers' appetite for the World Wide Web (and all entities either connected to it or surrounding it), there has never been a better time to utilize this raft of information for your advantage.

 But with so many insights and such little time to analyze it, where do you even start?
 With data intelligence, you’ll be able to drill down into the insights that really matter to your company and use them to make informed decisions that will ultimately help you improve your business.

 In this post, we ask “what is data intelligence?”, explore intelligence technologies, and consider how these offers continued value in a real-life business context.

 Let’s start by looking at the definition.

 Data intelligence is the process of using analytical tools to give meaning to massive amounts of business data.
 Thanks to intelligence technologies such as AI and machine learning, companies can turn their data into actionable insights to improve their performance.

 This invaluable analytical concept drills down into the analysis of information to extract value and meaning as well as promote enhanced data-driven decision-making across the organization.

-In contrast to business intelligence, which is largely centered on making logical sense of data and presenting it in a digestible, widely accessible format, intelligence in data focuses more on analyzing the data in its purest form.
+In contrast to business intelligence, which is largely centered on making logical sense of data and presenting it in a digestible, widely accessible format, intelligence in data focuses more on analyzing the information in its purest form.

 As such, data intelligence software covers five critical informational components: predictive, decisive, descriptive, prescriptive, and diagnostic data.

-By adopting data intelligence software and methodologies in your organization, you will gain eyes and senses you never knew you had – the same goes for information intelligence, a similar term, but slightly different.
+By adopting intelligence software and methodologies in your organization, you will gain eyes and senses you never knew you had – the same goes for information intelligence, a similar term, but slightly different.